Arcadia Impact · AI Governance Taskforce Read the paper →

 1. 1989FoundationA G7 initiative; the Forty Recommendations inside its first year, nothing yet to enforce.

 2. 1992 onwardStandardsEvaluation capacity, no enforcement.
-The first decade went to procedure, not punishment.
+The first decade went to procedure.

 3. June 2000HereThe NCCT blacklist: fifteen jurisdictions named to trigger consequences the FATF had no authority to impose.
 Eleven years in.
 This is the phase the Network has now reached.